steve3535/gitlab-university/day-4/0-dynamic-envs.md

 Review environments solve these problems by creating a unique environment for each merge request.
 # Setting Up Dynamic Review Environments in GitLab CI/CD

-## Introduction

-When developing new features or making changes to an application, it's incredibly valuable to have a way to preview and test changes before merging them into the main codebase.
-GitLab's dynamic review environments solve this problem by automatically creating temporary environments for each merge request, allowing developers, testers, and stakeholders to preview changes in a live environment.

-In this tutorial, you'll learn how to:
-- Set up dynamic review environments for your merge requests
-- Configure your CI/CD pipeline to automatically deploy feature branches
-- Use GitLab environment variables to create unique URLs for each environment
-- Understand the benefits and workflow of review environments

-## Prerequisites

-Before starting this tutorial, make sure you have:
-- A GitLab account with a project
-- Basic understanding of GitLab CI/CD pipelines
-- An existing `.gitlab-ci.yml` file with basic stages (build, test, deploy)
-- A web application that can be deployed (we'll use a Node.js application as an example)

 ## The Problem We're Solving

 Currently, your pipeline might only deploy to staging and production environments.
 This means that to test new features, you need to: